inversecos/inversecos/README.md

 - 👋 Hi baby, I’m @inversecos uwu
 - 👀 I don't like to publish things to github because i am shy >_<
-- 💞️ I like to talk shit on twitter & write bada$$ blogs
+- 💞️ I like to play on my laptop & write bada$$ blogs
 - 📫 & I will bash u if u are mean 2 me.

 <!---